5 JavaScript Priority Levels and How to Use Them

 Example: the LCP network resource is delayed by render blocking JavaScripts

-The Interaction to Next Paint can be affected by scripts executing right before an interactions.
-When scripts execute they block the main thread and wil delay any interaction during that execution time.
+The Interaction to Next Paint can be affected by scripts executing right before an interaction.
+When scripts execute they block the main thread and will delay any interaction during that execution time.

 Scripts can also cause a Cumulative Layout Shift if scripts 'change how the page looks'.
 Ad scripts that inject banners into the page and sliders are notorious for doing this.

 • Render Critical: these scripts are among the worst to have.
-They change the layout of the page and without loading these scripts the lay-out will be completely different.
-Example: some slider scripts or and A/B test.
+They change the layout of the page and without loading these scripts the layout will be completely different.
+Example: some slider scripts or an A/B test.

 • Critical Scripts: These scripts handle critical page functionality and without these scripts critical tasks like adding a product to a cart, site search or navigation is not possible.